natrontech/360-noscope/docs/getting-started.md

 | `SECURITY_USERNAME` | User for spring api access                                                                  |
 | `SECURITY_PASSWORD` | Password for spring api access                                                              |

-## Analyzer API Documentation
+## Kubernetes

-You can find the Swagger API Documentation of the Analyzer component on following URL: http://127.0.0.1:8000/swagger-ui/index.html
+You can deploy the application in your Kubernetes cluster.
+See the files in following directory for more informations: [infra/fluxcd](../infra/fluxcd/).